-All applicants must establish multidisciplinary partnerships through a CCR, documented in the Memorandum of Understanding (MOU), to ensure the proposed project has the necessary expertise, experience, and capacity to serve and support children and youth who have been impacted by domestic violence, dating violence, sexual assault, stalking, and/or sex trafficking including the needs of the targeted age group.
-Applicants and partners are limited to serving in one role only, as outlined below.
+All applicants must establish multidisciplinary partnerships through a CCR, documented in the Memorandum of Understanding (MOU), to ensure the proposed project has the necessary expertise, experience, and capacity to engage men and boys as allies in preventing violence against women and girls.
+Applicants and partners are limited to serving in one role, only, as outlined below.